INVIDITechnologies/CAF_Receiver_Application/README.md

 ## Introduction

-This library allows you to serve VMAP ads from Pulse to a Chromecast device.
+This library allows you to serve VMAP ads from Pulse to a Chromecast device through google's CAF Receiver SDK.

 ## Prerequisites